 A temperature controller (also referred to as PID controller), is a process controller.
 They are used to control and monitor temperature according to application needs.
 The simplest explanation for a temperature controller is: A temperature sensor is used as an input into the controller which is then connected to an output such as a heating element.

 A temperature controller is effectively a cost saving device as the instrument precisely controls temperatures without staff engagements.
 It shows temperature readings by comparing the actual temperature to the set temperature, which then provides the output to a control element.

 Common types of Controllers

 Proportional – Integral – Derivative (PID) controllers are Pyrosales’ most popular temperature instrument type.
 These particular controllers are control loop instruments – they automatically apply accurate and responsive correction to a control function.

-Auto tune: This is a function which is primarily designed to be available for PID controllers.
-This function automatically works out the best P, I and D values to suit your process by testing how long your control elements need to turn on and off.
+Auto tune: This is a function that is primarily designed to be available for PID controllers.
+This function automatically works out the best P, I, and D values to suit your process by testing how long your control elements need to turn on and off.